Crates.io | skim |

 (we can easily turn a File

-for String
+or String

 into BufRead

-So that you could deal with strings or files easily.
+so that you could deal with strings or files easily.

-Check more examples under examples/ directory.
+Check out more examples under the examples/ directory.

 Skim invokes find .